 From a five-acre plot of land, for example, it is entirely possible that one acre has rocky outcrops or is steep.
 Another acre may have a stream.
 Another acre may be wooded.

-Removing these areas from the plot size leaves two acres for the house, the barn, the greenhouse, vegetable plot, orchard, and animals.
+Removing these areas from the plot size leaves two acres for the house, the barn, the greenhouse, the vegetable plot, the orchard, and the animals.

-In some locations, the three acres may be enough to supply the requirements from However, in many, it will prove to be insufficient.
+In some locations, the three acres may be enough to supply the requirements for your family.
+However, in many, it will prove to be insufficient.

 We’ve seen estimations for how much land is needed for a homestead.
 Despite being a particularly important question, it is exceedingly difficult to supply an exact figure for every person.

 The figures and estimates in this article are not set in stone.
 Some can homestead on as little as three acres, while others live a rewarding homestead life on 40 acres.